Indoor Philly Playspaces Adapting to COVID-19

 1241 N. Front St.

-Under the supervision of a PlayArts play facilitator, children will enjoy a combination of open-ended play and semi-structured activity time in the playspace and cafe, while safely distancing from one another.
 Face coverings are required for all adults and children over 2 years old.
 During check-in, temperatures will be taken and a health screening must be completed.
 Children will be required to wash hands at regular intervals throughout their playtime, assisted by their play facilitator.
-All touched surfaces and toys will be regularly sanitized using CDC approved disinfectants throughout the day.
+All touched surfaces and toys will be regularly sanitized using CDC-approved disinfectants throughout the day.

 1901 S. Ninth St.

 The Beehive is offering weekend private play sessions in two to eight-hour sessions for up to three families of your choosing.
 The cost is $100 for the first two hours, and $30 for each additional hour, and reservations are required online.
 The play sessions give you private access to the entire playspace and classroom area, including tables for meals and snacks.
-Masks are required for adults and children over 2.
+No staff is present.
+They will have someone open the doors for you and then the space is yours!

 3502 Scotts Lane

-Kids at Play is open for private parties and “COVID-smart playdates.”
+Kids at Play is open for private parties, “COVID-smart playdates,” and Open Play.
+Open playdates are posted one week in advance.
+Admission can be found here.
 Call or email to set up a private weekday visit.
+Masks are required for adults and children over the age of 2.